CID Competition/Publication: Student Voices (Deadline June 2024)

 “Student Voices

-The Center for Intercultural Dialogue invites students to apply for the opportunity to be published in a new publication, to be titled Student Voices.
+The Center for Intercultural Dialogue invites students to apply for the opportunity to be published in Student Voices.

 You may describe a time when intercultural dialogue occurred, providing a model for those who do not frequently participate in such dialogues, or write a letter to the editor arguing for the inclusion of training for intercultural dialogues in education; you may explain how to facilitate digital intercultural dialogues based on either personal experience, or write an opinion piece explaining what changes when intercultural dialogue is the norm rather than conflict.
 Think about the following as beginning points: